aMBUSH Gallery

 The Outpost Project and a Decade of Landmark Public Activations

-Beyond its public installations, aMBUSH has demonstrated genuine commitment to underserved communities, delivering urban art workshops for refugee and Indigenous young people at community centres across Australia.
-These initiatives underscore the gallery's belief that contemporary art should be inclusive, accessible, and responsive to diverse audiences and lived experiences.
-The organisation's track record of collaboration with community groups, government agencies, local councils, broadcasters, and major corporations has allowed it to orchestrate large-scale cultural interventions that resonate across the country.
+Beyond the big public installations, aMBUSH has spent serious time working with underserved communities.
+They've run urban art workshops for refugee and Indigenous young people at community centres right across Australia.
+The gallery operates on the belief that contemporary art should be inclusive and accessible to different people, not locked away for a particular crowd.
+Their work with community groups, government agencies, local councils, broadcasters, and major corporations has given them the reach and resources to pull off large-scale cultural projects that travel across the country.